poojari1146/Solar-Power-Smart-Investment-/README.md

 # Solar-Power-Smart-Investment-
-For detailed view and explanatione, please visit the website: https://sites.google.com/umich.edu/ds631-2023-fall-team-delta/home
+For detailed view and explanation, please visit the website: https://sites.google.com/umich.edu/ds631-2023-fall-team-delta/home

 🌞 Delta Warehousing LLC – Solar Energy Decision Analysis<br>
 | A comprehensive decision analysis project to assess the feasibility and impact of solar energy integration for Delta Warehousing LLC in Dearborn, Michigan.